anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A successful interaction with the domain CA will result in a pledge LDevID certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: `application/pkcs7-mime`.

-### TODO: Provisioning of protected CA certificates to Registrar-Agent
+### TODO: Provisioning of wrapped CA certificates to Registrar-Agent

 As the pledge will verify it own certificate LDevID certificate when received, it also needs the corresponding CA certificates.
-This is done in EST using the /cacerts endpoint, which provides the CA certificates over a TLS protected connection.
+This is done in EST using the "/.well-known/est/cacerts" endpoint, which provides the CA certificates over a TLS protected connection.
 BRSKI-PRM requires a signature wrapped CA certificate response, to avoid that the pledge can be provided with arbitrary CA certificates in an authorized way.
 The additional signature of the registrar will allow the pledge to verify the authorization to install CA certificates.
 As the CA certificates are provided to the pledge after the voucher, the pledge has the necessary information to validate the provisioning object.